-97. Superiority.
+- Superiority.
 Fed.
 R. Civ.
 P. 23(b)(3).
 Questions of law and fact common to the class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
 The damages sought by each member are such that individual prosecution would prove burdensome and expensive.
 It would be virtually impossible for members of the class individually to effectively redress the wrongs done to them.
 Even if the members of the class themselves could afford such individual litigation, it would be an unnecessary burden on the Courts.
-Furthermore, individualized litigation presents a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and to the court system because of the legal and factual issues raised by Defendants' conduct.
-By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case.
+Furthermore, individualized litigation presents a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and to the court system presented by the legal and factual issues raised by Defendants' conduct.
+By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a case. - 106.
+Fla.
+Stat. § 516.02(c) provides that "[a] loan for which a greater rate of interest or charge than is allowed by this chapter has been contracted for or received, wherever made, is not enforceable in this state."
+Defendants' loan agreements violated Fla.
+Stat. § 516.02 because they contained interest rates greater than eighteen percent (18%).